OverlordZorn/Arma-3-Guide/Communication/Communication.md

 Both sides, left or right.

-**It is highly recommended to always seperate your radio communication in an consistant manner** For example, I always have short range on the left ear and long range on the right ear.
+**It is highly recommended to always seperate your radio communication in an consistant manner** For example, I always have my SquadNet/SR on the left ear and the CommandNet/LR on the right ear.

 #### Additional Channel

 Most radios, with the exception of the rifleman radios, have  to option to also set up an additional channel.

+This allows you to monitor 2 channels on a single radio.

-What you do is to set one of your channels as the additional channel.
-It will show itself as A2: 123 instead of C2: 123.
+You do this by setting one of your channels as the additional channel.
+It will show itself as `A2: 123` instead of `C2: 123`.

-You can also use the stereo settings for your additional channel to seperate headphone output.
+You can and should adjust the stereo settings for your additional channel seperately.
+To do this you need to select the channel that is additional and then adjust the stereo settings of this one.

 Once you have set up the additional channel, you need to change your main channel to the desired channel.